caterina-prior/PyCosmo_SimGadget/README.md

 cd power-spectrum-generator
 ```

-### 2. Set Up PyCosmo Environment
+### 2. Set Up PyCosmo

+#### 2.1 Set-up the PyCosmo Environment

-This is required to generate the Power Spectrum files to be inputted into N-GenIC:
+This is required to generate the Power Spectrum files which will be used as inputs in N-GenIC:

 ```bash
 cd PyCosmo_Power_Spectrum